 A squirrel digs for his buried acorn, then races with it up to his lofty nest of dried leaves.
+He is here.

 A boy swings his bat, and for the first time in his young life gets a base hit.
 Perched on the bag at first base, he grins at his dad and mom who beam proudly from the stands.
+He is here.